Overview

 Research

-We started with a field research, by visiting La Goccia forest, trying to notice and attune to the entities of that natural environment, to do so we took pictures and made sketches.
+We started with field research, visiting La Goccia forest, trying to notice and attune to the entities of that natural environment through pictures and sketches.

-From this field trip we identified the following five entities as our core elements for our project:
+From this field trip we identified five core entities for our project:

 Ideation

-We used an AI LLM tool, Claude, and asked it to act as Fungi and then Bacteria.
-We realized that they are communicating in a language composed of chemical compounds.
+We used Claude LLM and asked it to act as Fungi and then Bacteria.
+We realized they communicate in a language composed of chemical compounds.
 This became our main inspiration behind creating Nexus.

 Nexus

-Due to the rising temperatures caused by the climate change, Bacteria calls for help and initiates this process.
-The AI translates bacteria’s language and invites mammals to contribute their chemicals to fight against the unbearable heat together.
-To illustrate our vision, we generated an image using Microsoft Designer and Adobe Photoshop.
+Due to rising temperatures caused by climate change, Bacteria calls for help and initiates this process.
+The AI translates bacteria's language and invites mammals to contribute their chemicals to fight against the unbearable heat together.

 Prototyping

-We built Nexus using Christmas ornaments and modelling clay, then added polystyrene balls inside, which floats when a user breathes into it.
+We built Nexus using Christmas ornaments and modelling clay, adding polystyrene balls inside which float when a user breathes into it.

-Inspired by the rituals around the world, we imagined an interaction where the user kneels in order to interact with Nexus.
-To do so, created a base of Nexus, where the chemical collector is placed on.
-We wanted to use different mammals’ handprints to direct users to place their hands on to make the interaction intuitive.
+Inspired by rituals around the world, we imagined an interaction where the user kneels to interact with Nexus, with different mammals' handprints directing where to place their hands.

-Through the interaction, the user donates their chemicals by breathing into the chemical collector.
-They can see their contribution through the projections on the walls and the ground simultaneously.
-To create these projections, we used Figma, Illustrator, Photoshop, and Adobe Premiere Pro.
+Through the interaction, the user donates their chemicals by breathing into the collector.
+They can see their contribution through simultaneous projections on the walls and ground.

 Music

-Nexus was showcased at the Bovisa Campus of Politecnico di Milano, where we got feedback from design students and faculty.
+Nexus was first showcased at the Bovisa Campus of Politecnico di Milano, where we received feedback from design students and faculty.
+It was subsequently presented at the STS Italia Conference 2025, where it reached an academic audience working at the intersection of science, technology, and society.

 Reflection

-Writing the visitor narrative was unexpectedly one of the most valuable parts of the project for me.
+Writing the visitor narrative was unexpectedly one of the most valuable parts of the project.
 Distilling a speculative concept rooted in microbiology, climate science, and more-than-human design into a paragraph that a stranger could understand in 30 seconds forced me to be ruthless about what actually mattered.
-It also reminded me that design communication — the ability to make complex ideas feel accessible — is as much a design skill as any tool or method.

 Credits